jump to navigation

 two-ships-and-monsters1

-Some monsters look like big fish, others more like serpents and crabs, and many have the faces of humans looking stupid, as if establishing a correlation between stupidity and evil.
+Some monsters resemble big fish, others are like serpents and crabs and many have the faces of humans looking stupid, as if establishing a correlation between stupidity and evil.

 …………………………………………………………………………………………………….